Skip to main content

 • “These types of music are generally a lot faster in pace, which helps with the sense of speed as it complements game flow.”

-• “The soundtrack is a mix of energetic and pulse-pounding tracks that complement the fast-paced nature of the game.”
+• “The soundtrack deserves a special mention, featuring a curated mix of tracks that complement the high-octane action perfectly.”

 • “The music is awful, put on your own playlist.”

-• “The soundtrack, simply the worst I've ever heard in any racing game.”
+• “And the soundtrack, simply the worst I've ever heard in any racing game.”

 • gameplay

-• “Lockdown mode is a welcome surprise for the game, tense gameplay with risk and reward incentives, and the introduction of bikes was very much well received by the community.
-I certainly recommend you to buy this game and give it a try, especially if you've tried NFS Heat.”
+• “Lockdown mode is a welcome surprise for the game, tense gameplay with risk and reward incentives, and the introduction of bikes was very much well received by the community (now give us more, and let us mess around with it in free roam), certainly the right direction for the series, and I very much recommend you to buy this game and give it a try, especially if you've tried NFS Heat.”

-• “The gameplay loop is pretty fun and addictive, with a solid risk-reward mechanic that keeps players engaged and immersed in the action.”
+• “The gameplay loop is pretty fun and addictive.”

 • “The core gameplay of NFS Unbound is buried way too deep in multiple layers of garbage identity politics, lecturing, hand-holding, and cringe.”